 Although the research on what constitutes the best form of stretching is all over the place, most experts would agree that good/normal ranges of motion in all anatomical areas are important.
-So it shouldn’t come as a shock that we know from peer-review that exercise is beneficial for those with cancer.
-Last month, the journal Scientific Reports published a Stretching Reduces Tumor Growth study in a Mouse Breast Cancer Model.
+So it shouldn’t come as a shock that we know from peer review that exercise is beneficial for those with cancer.
+Recently, the journal Scientific Reports published a Stretching Reduces Tumor Growth study in a Mouse Breast Cancer Model.
 The study concluded:

 Did you catch the magnitude of what these authors said?
 In the breast cancer subjects, a measly 10 minutes of stretching a day was enough, not only to increase specific immune compounds that target cancer cells but also to decrease levels of programmed death receptor-1 (PD-1), a major marker of immune system exhaustion.
 (Warning: Caution must always be used when boosting the immune system).

 Fibrosis/scar tissue in the stromal connective tissues acts sort of like a perverse scaffolding, allowing cancer to take root and “connect” to your tissue bed, tapping into your blood supply and nutrition source in the process while giving it a pattern to grow on.
 Think of it as though your tissues are being hijacked.

 For quite some time, we’ve known that cancer is included in the same class of diseases as cardiovascular disease, diabetes, arthritis, and numerous others.
 What’s the common denominator?
 You already know the answer: inflammation.
 Furthermore, we know that inflammation, by its very nature, ends up causing some degree of fibrosis, 100 percent of the time.

 Never forget that despite the name of the disease, one way or another, fibrosis is at the root and is considered our nation’s number one cause of death, a fact that is unfortunately lost not only on average people but on most of the medical community as well.